jkmac/ISFE/README.md

 ##XISF - Separation of intra- and inter-molecular interactions from total x-ray scattering data

 #### What is XISF
-The program takes experimental total X-ray scattering structure factor data S(Q) as input and performs intermolecule S(Q) extraction using trust-region optimization.
+The program takes experimental total X-ray scattering structure factor data S(Q) as input and performs intermolecule S(Q) extraction using trust-region optimization method.

-#### Environment
-The program is developed in Matlab environment with core cost function written in C. Various performance tuning have been applied to the C code, therefore the program runs efficiently even that it resides in Matlab environment.

 #### System Requirement
+For standalone Windows x64 app,

 (1).
 Windows 7/8/8.1 64 bit (x64) operating system

 (2).
 MATLAB Compiler Runtime (MCR) R2014b (8.4) 64 bit (x64), download link: http://www.mathworks.com/products/compiler/mcr/

 (3).
 Visual C++ Redistributable Packages for Visual Studio 2013 64 bit (x64), download link: http://www.microsoft.com/en-us/download/details.aspx?id=40784

 #### How to run
+Installed the required C++ runtime library and MATLAB Compiler Runtime, then simply double click win_x64.exe to start the standalone application.

+If you have a copy of MATLAB, then start the gui program in MATLAB command line enviroment:
-To start the program, enter the program root directory in Matlab
+Enter the program root directory in Matlab
 ```matlab
 cd path-to-XISF-directory
 ```